 - Timothy Bradley – Timothy Bradley repositioned himself as one of the division’s best with his tough and hard-fought win over Juan Manuel Marquez.
 Came up short against Pacquiao in the rematch, but probably feels all the better for it anyway, being able to move on with his life.
 Ended 2015 with a draw against Diego Chaves, in a fight he likely should have won.
 What goes around, comes around, with bad decisions in boxing, eh Tim?
 Defeated Jessie Vargas in his last fight, controlling him throughout, despite a bit of last second mayhem.
 Takes on Brandon Rios next.

 - Juan Manuel Marquez – Marquez finally has his victory over Manny Pacquiao, and what a victory it was!
 One punch turned the lights out and left Pacquiao face down on the canvas for minutes.
 He came up short against Bradley, and certainly wasn’t happy with the verdict there.
 Left on the outside looking in once again, as Pacquiao-Marquez V didn’t come together.
-Could be Kell Brook next, or a rematch with Timothy Bradley.
+Unfortunately been on the shelf for well over a year.